shotgunsoftware/enterprise-unified-logging/README.md

     docker-compose up

-Finally, you will need to change the Shotgun application logging driver in its `docker-compose.yml` file from `json-file` to `fluentd`:
+Finally, you will need to change the ShotGrid application logging driver in its `docker-compose.yml` file from `json-file` to `fluentd`:

 Remove
 ```yaml